Mellanox/ufm_sdk_tools/README.md

-# UFM_infra
+# ufm_sdk_tools
-**A central repository for shared code and resources used across UFM projects.**
+**A central repository for shared code and resources used across UFM plugin projects.**

 ## Introduction

-This repository is designed to house all the shared code and utilities that can be utilized by various UFM projects.
+This repository is designed to house all the shared code and utilities that can be utilized by various UFM plugin projects.
 It aims to streamline development processes by providing a centralized location for common tools and scripts, promoting code reuse, and ensuring consistency across projects.

 ## Table of Contents